mwb86/git-basics/README.md

 ## Git Best Practices

 -   NEVER use `git add .`
+-   NEVER add more than one file at a time
 -   NEVER use `git commit -m ""`
 -   ALWAYS use `git status` before any other command
--   NO commit is too small and no commit message is too long
+-   NO commit is too small
+-   NO commit message is too long
+-   NEVER nest repositories

 ## References